Features of Database Management System

 Efficient query processing in a DBMS means the system can quickly find and retrieve the exact data you’re looking for, even in large databases.
 When you search for something using a query (like a question or request), the DBMS processes it in an optimized way to give you fast results.
 This saves time and ensures the system runs smoothly, making it easier for users to get the information they need without delays.

-Less Reduency and Improved Consistency
+Less Redundancy and Better Consistency

 The characteristic of less redundancy and improved consistency in a DBMS means that the same data isn’t stored in multiple places, which helps to keep the database clean and organized.
 When information is entered, it only exists in one location, reducing the chance of errors or outdated details.
 This ensures that all users access the same accurate information, leading to better decision-making and reliable data across the system.
 By minimizing redundancy, the database remains efficient and easier.

-Data Mining
+Data Mining and Analysis

 Data mining in a database management system (DBMS) is the process of extracting meaningful patterns and insights from massive data sets.
 It uses advanced techniques to analyze the information stored in the database, helping to uncover trends, correlations, or hidden relationships.
 For example, a retailer might find buying patterns to improve sales strategies.
-This characteristic allows organizations to make informed decisions based on data, enhancing their ability to predict future outcomes and understand customer behaviour.
+This characteristic allows organizations to make informed decisions based on data, enhancing their ability to predict future outcomes and understand customer behavior.

 ACID Properties